69MichelleDB/ToNCodes/README.md

 *[Terrors of Nowhere belongs to Beyond](https://www.patreon.com/c/beyondVR)*

-*Special thanks to Cinnosu for their support facilitating the killer data, please support their site https://tontrack.me/*
+*Special thanks to Cinnosu for their support in facilitating the killer data. https://tontrack.me/*

 Outside dependencies: